dialogic-godot/dialogic/README.md

 ## Changelog
 v0.4 - Dialog editor
+ - Changed how the main editor works, instead of being a graphedit it is now an event timeline.
+ - Renamed the plugin to Dialogic.
+Thanks to [Òscar](https://twitter.com/oscartes) for always knowing how to name things.
  - Added a new panel to the editor v0.3 - Using Resources
  - Removed requirement for `global.gd` and `characters.gd` autoload scripts.